ElementsProject/lightning/doc/lightning-sendinvoice.7.md

 amount contained in the offer (multiplied by *quantity* if any).

 *timeout* is how many seconds to wait for the offering node to pay the invoice or return an error, default 90 seconds.

-*invoice_timeout* can be set to greater than *timeout*, to give the offering node longer to pay; in this case *sendinvoice* will time out but the invoice will still be valid, and the caller should monitor it.
+This will also be the timeout on the invoice that is sent.

 *quantity* is optional: it is required if the *offer* specifies *quantity_min* or *quantity_max*, otherwise it is not allowed.